filamentphp/filament/packages/infolists/docs/05-actions.md

 </div>
 ```

-### Adding "anonymous" actions to an infolist without attaching them to a component
+### Adding independent actions to an infolist without attaching them to a component

 You may use an `Actions` component to render a set of actions anywhere in the infolist, avoiding the need to register them to any particular component: